Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Examples

 defines a simplicial space $\Sdot\mathcal A: \simplexcategory\op\to\Grpd$, which by definition is the Waldhausen \Sdot-construction of $\mathcal A$.
 Note that in the case of a stable $\infty$-category, in contrast to the abelian case, every map can arise as either horizontal or vertical arrow in a gap complex.
 Hence the role of monomorphisms (cofibrations) is played by all maps, and the role of epimorphisms is also played by all maps. \end{blanko}

 \begin{lemma} Suppose $\mathcal A$ is a stable $\infty$-category.
-For each $k\in \N$, the two projection functors $S_{k+1}\mathcal A \to \Map(\Delta[k], \mathcal A)$ are equivalences. \end{lemma} From the description of the face and degeneracy maps, the following more precise result follows readily, comparing with the fat nerves:
+For each $k\in \N$, the two projection functors $S_{k+1}\mathcal A \to \Map(\Delta[k], \mathcal A)$ are equivalences. \end{lemma} From the description of the face and degeneracy maps, the following more precise result follows readily, comparing with the fat nerves in the sense of \ref{fatinfty}:

 \begin{prop} For $\mathcal A$ a stable $\infty$-category, we have natural (levelwise) simplicial equivalences

 \end{prop}